Coacher/vim-djangoproject/README.md

 system-wide Python environment. vim-djangoproject changes the Vim internal Python `sys.path` and environment `$DJANGO_SETTINGS_MODULE` and `$PYTHONPATH` variables so that they refer to the chosen Django project, i.e. activates it.
+Optionally, the project's settings module is imported and initialized.

+Tested and works with Django 1.4 and 1.8 release series.

 Usage examples
 ==============